Can You Wash Rugs in the Washing Machine? Tips and Tricks

 1. Don’t overload the washing machine.
 Be sure to leave enough space for the rug to move around freely.

 2. Use a gentle laundry detergent that is suitable for your rug’s material.
-Avoid using bleach or fabric softeners, which can damage the rug’s fibres.
+Avoid using bleach or fabric softeners, which can damage the rug’s fibers.
 If your rug is particularly delicate, consider placing it inside a mesh laundry bag before washing it to protect it from damage.

 4. Always check the care label and manufacturer’s instructions before washing your rug in the washing machine.